 It’s not every day that an American wakes up and becomes a member of another country.
 But when the clocks struck 10:19 a.m.
 BST, April 13, 2017, this is exactly what happened to me.

 I became British, a dual citizen of this world.

-If my soul exists and reincarnation is a thing, I can guess that it looks forward to the day, 25,000 years from now, when simply being human will grant one the right to live and work anywhere they please on the surface of this Earth.
-For now, here in Earth Year 4.5 billion, I’ll take the American and British passports and smile with joy at the additional golden nugget of freedom that’s been granted to me by people who guard borders and walls.
+If my soul exists and reincarnation is a thing, I can guess that it looks forward to the day, maybe 25,000 years from now, when simply being human will grant one the right to live and work anywhere they please on the surface of this Earth.
+For now, here in Earth Year 4.5 billion, I’ll take the American and British passports and smile with joy at the additional golden nugget of freedom that’s been granted to me by the modern hominids who guard borders and walls.